kasenjing/ChIPP/README.md

 Arguments | Description
 ----------|-----------
-   -n | Name of the factor you are dueling with.
+   -n | Name of the factor you are dealing with.
    -f | Directory contain the .fastq file.
    -r | Directory contain the bwa index file.
    -q | Filter out alignments with MAPQ < [INT].